Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Collisional growth with exponential distribution

 Finding a fully consistent analytical solution assuming an exponential distribution is difficult in this regime, but we can follow the same method in \citet{Moran2023} to derive a population averaged kernel function.
 Placing Eq. \ref{eq:k_gg1} into Eq. \ref{eq:pop_av_k} gives

 This results in a set of six integrals, the solutions of which are non-integer powers of the moments.
 After integrating and some algebra, the end result is

 where $M^{(2/3)}$, $M^{(-1/2)}$, $M^{(1/3)}$, $M^{(-1/6)}$ and $M^{(1/6)}$ are the $k$ = 2/3, $k$ = -1/2, $k$ = 1/3, $k$ = -1/6 and $k$ = 1/6 non-integer powers of the moments respectively.
-Using the moment generating function for the exponential mass distribution (Eq. \ref{eq:mom_gen}), results in
+Using the moment generator for the exponential mass distribution (Eq. \ref{eq:mom_gen}), results in

 Using the relation $\lambda^{1/6}$ = $\lambda^{2/3} v_{\rm f}(r_{\rm c})$.
-This is taken as $\epsilon$ $\approx$ 0.5 following the results of \citet{Sato2016}, who found this value to best reproduce the results of a collisional bin resolving model for grain growth in protoplanetary disks.
+This is taken as $\epsilon$ $\approx$ 0.5 following the results of \citet{Sato2016}, who found this value to best reproduce the results of a collisional bin resolving model for grain growth in protoplanetary disks. $E$ is a collisional efficiency factor, dependent on the particle Stokes number.